agentcoinorg/AutoTx/README.md

 # AutoTx
 ![](./docs/img/banner.png)

 AutoTx is a personal assitant that plans and creates on-chain transactions for you.
-These transactions bundles can be reviewed, and submitted to a smart account for on-chain execution.
+These tx bundles are submitted to a smart account so users can easily execute them.

 ## Example Prompts
 * `Send 1 ETH to 0x...`